robotmachine/Notes/quotes.md

 "To punish me for my contempt of authority, Fate has made me an authority myself."
 **_Aphorism for a friend_ (18 September, 1930)**

+## Guthrie, Woody
+"This song is Copyrighted in U.S., under Seal of Copyright #154085, for a period of 28 years, and anybody caught singin' it without our permission, will be mighty good friends of ours, cause we don't give a darn.
+Publish it.
+Write it.
+Sing it.
+Swing to it.
+Yodel it.
+We wrote it, that's all we wanted to do."
+**_Letter to Fans_ (c.
+1930s)**

+"As I went walking I saw a sign there
+And on the sign it said 'No Trespassing.'
+But on the other side it didn't say nothing,
+That side was made for you and me."
+**_This Land Is Your Land_ (1956)**

 ## Hitchens, Christopher
 "What can be asserted without evidence can also be dismissed without evidence."
 **_God Is Not Great_ (2007)**